Sense: Fourier analysis

 Biological auditory (hearing), vestibular and spatial, and visual systems (vision) appear to break down real-world complex stimuli into sine wave components, through the mathematical process called Fourier analysis.
 Many neurons have a strong preference for certain sine frequency components in contrast to others.
 The way that simpler sounds and images are encoded during sensation can provide insight into how perception of real-world objects happens.

 Sensory neuroscience and the biology of perception

 Perception occurs when nerves that lead from the sensory organs (e.g. eye) to the brain are stimulated, even if that stimulation is unrelated to the target signal of the sensory organ.
-For example, in the case of the eye, it does not matter whether light or something else stimulates the optic nerve, that stimulation will results in visual perception, even if there was no visual stimulus to begin with.
-(To prove this point to yourself (and if you are a human), close your eyes (preferably in a dark room) and press gently on the outside corner of one eye through the eyelid.
-You will see a visual spot toward the inside of your visual field, near your nose.)
+For example, in the case of the eye, it does not matter whether light or something else stimulates the optic nerve; that stimulation will result in visual perception, even if there was no visual stimulus to begin with.
+(A human can prove this point to themself by closing their eyes—preferably in a dark environment—and pressing gently on the outside corner of one eye through the eyelid.
+They will see a visual spot toward the inside of their visual field, near their nose.)